ATTX-project/graph-component/gm-API/README.md

 ## GM API

 Current directory contains:
-* WF-API implementation in `src/gm-API` folder
+* GM-API implementation in `src/gm-API` folder
-* Docker container and implementation for the WF API
+* Docker container and implementation for the GM API

 VERSION: 0.1